lewagon/dotfiles/04-Front-End/07-JavaScript-Plugins/04-Stimulus/README.md

 `connect()` is triggered when the controller is connected to a DOM element, with the `data-controller` attribute.

-If you want to read more about Stimulus controller lifecycles, read [this](https://stimulus.hotwire.dev/reference/lifecycle-callbacks)
+If you want to read more about Stimulus controller lifecycles, [read this documentation](https://stimulus.hotwire.dev/reference/lifecycle-callbacks)

 Now, let's tweak our HTML to **connect** the controller:
 - On which DOM element are you going to connect the controller?